EvaAyanami/selfbot-ayanami/README.md

-## How to install and use Zeenode Discord Self-Bot?
+## How to install and use Ayanami Discord Self-Bot?
 - Windows:
     1. Download python, preferably 3.7.0.
 You can do that by heading to this link, https://www.python.org/downloads/release/python-370/.
     2. Git clone the repository.
 You can do this by typing in your command prompt "git clone https://github.com/zeenode/selfbot" (You will need git which you can download from https://git-scm.com/download/win)